Getting Started

 The repository is organised so you can choose between pedagogical, reference implementations and optimized, performance-minded variants:

-• fast/ — Refactored quickstarts that minimize runtime overhead by constraining Pydantic to the API boundary and using lighter-weight models during solver moves.
+• legacy/ — Refactored quickstarts that minimize runtime overhead by constraining Pydantic to the API boundary and using lighter-weight models during solver moves.

 • benchmarks/ — Benchmarks, results and a short performance report comparing implementations and use cases.